patriciatran/recipes/software/R/renv/README.md

 3. Continue working on project

-   If your project is still in development, continue as you normally would, including installing packages.
+   If your project is still in development, continue as you normally would, including installing packages and writing code in a Rmd or R file.
-   Once you are satisfied your code is ready, go to the next step.
+   Once you are satisfied your code is ready, go to the next step to create a snapshot of your environment.

 4. Capture a "snapshot" of your project environment

-   Assuming that your environment is set up to your satisfaction, and that you have already initialized the `renv` environment (see step 2 above), then you can record the packages and versions your scripts need with the following command:
+   Assuming that your environment is set up to your satisfaction, and that you have already initialized the `renv` environment (see step 2 above), then you can record the packages and versions your scripts need with the following command in the R console:

    ```
    library(renv)